-- Projects Supported must be designed to benefit the water quality of currently eligible watersheds and their ecosystems:
+- Geographic Focus: projects must be designed to benefit the water quality of the following watersheds and their ecosystems:

-- Santa Maria River Watershed, including San Antonio Creek and Orcutt Creek.
+- Santa Maria River Watershed, including San Antonio Creek and Orcutt Creek, for watershed restoration projects.

 - Applicant requirements: The applicant must demonstrate the capacity to complete the proposed project, including experience in successfully conducting similar or otherwise related work in the past.

 - Environmental Justice: While this is not specifically an environmental justice fund, supporting environmental and social justice is a core organizational value that guides all of our grantmaking.
 Projects that advance environmental justice, as well as water quality, will receive preference.

 - Duration of Support: Most grants are for a one-year period; however, you do not have to ask for a one-year grant.
 It is permitted to request a shorter or longer grant period if that is what you need.

 - Frequency of Applying: Organizations that have been funded may only re-apply in the next cycle after their grant report has been submitted and approved.
 Organizations with an active grant from this Fund are not eligible to reapply.